 Your articles are yours until sold.
 Once your content is sold, it becomes the property of the person you sold it to.
 You have no other rights to it at that point.

 What do people say so far about Ghost Bloggers?

 Web writers are really liking this site.
 Payments are made promptly and the people in charge there are very hands on and seem to care about their writers.
 The owner of Ghost Bloggers actually goes and posts on the WAHM writing forum on a semi-regular basis and has answered questions and been helpful to writers there who have signed up for Ghost Bloggers.
-I actually got to do a short Q&A with him back in April on my freelance writing site if you want to read it to understand more about how the site works and how it got started.

 What I Think